gitlabhq/gitlabhq/doc/user/project/new_ci_build_permissions_model.md

 Since 9.0 [pipeline triggers][triggers] do support the new permission model.
 The new triggers do impersonate their associated user including their access to projects and their project permissions.
-To migrate trigger to use new permisison model use **Take ownership**.
+To migrate trigger to use new permission model use **Take ownership**.

 ## Before GitLab 8.12